Higher Koszul duality and $n$-affineness: Introduction

-In the companion work \cite{Pascaleff_Pavia_Sibilla_Local_Systems} we set the basis for the present investigation by generalizing the monodromy equivalence to local systems of \emph{presentable} $(\infinity,n)$-categories, in the sense of Stefanich \cite{stefanich2020presentable}.
-We refer the reader to Section \ref{mainsetup} in the main text for a definition of presentable $(\infinity,n)$-categories; here will limit ourselves to say that they are a categorification of presentable $(\infinity, 1)$-categories, and enjoy many of the same favourable formal properties.
-The categorified monodromy equivalence, proved as Theorem 3.2.24 in \cite{Pascaleff_Pavia_Sibilla_Local_Systems}, states that there is an equivalence of $(\infinity, n+1)$-categories

-Here, the category on the left hand side is the $(\infinity,n+1)$-category of local systems of presentable $(\infinity,n)$-categories over $X$; the category on the right hand side is the $(\infinity,n+1)$-category of presentable $(\infinity,n)$-categories with an action of the presentable $(\infinity,n)$-category of iterated left modules over the grouplike topological $\mathbb{E}_{n+1}$-monoid $\Omega_*^{n+1}X$.
-We note that the categorified monodromy equivalence holds also when we incorporate linearity over a presentably symmetric monoidal $(\infinity,1)$-category $\scrA$: above, we stated it in the absolute case when $\scrA=\scrS$ is the $(\infinity,1)$-category of spaces.
-In this paper, we will mostly work over an algebraically closed field $\Bbbk$ of characteristic $0$, i.e. we shall set $\scrA=\Mod_\Bbbk$.
+Passing to the $k$-categorical level, local systems of complexes of vector spaces are replaced by local systems of $\Bbbk$-linear $(\infinity,k)$-categories, the loop space is replaced by the $k$-fold iterated loop space $\Omega_{*}^{k}X$, and Koszul duality of $\Ebb_{1}$-algebras is replaced by Koszul duality of the $\Ebb_{k}$-algebras $\mathrm{C}_{\bullet}(\Omega^{k}_*X;\Bbbk)$ and $\CX$.
+In this paper, relying on the groundwork set down in the companion paper \cite{Pascaleff_Pavia_Sibilla_Local_Systems}, we generalize the classical picture of $\mathbb{E}_1$-Koszul duality to the setting of $\mathbb{E}_k$-Koszul duality.
+Along the way, we also explore the closely related question of $k$-affineness for Betti stacks.

-In the next section of this introduction we explain in greater detail the ideas surrounding our contributions to $\mathbb{E}_n$-Koszul duality and $n$-affineness for Betti stacks.
-For clarity, we will mostly explain the first non-trivial case, namely $\mathbb{E}_2$-Koszul duality.
-Next, in \cref{mainresults}, we shall give an analytic description of the structure of the paper and state our main results.
+The next section of this introduction provides a more detailed discussion of Koszul duality and outlines the main ideas underlying our approach to $\mathbb{E}_n$-Koszul duality.
+Readers primarily interested in our results may wish to proceed directly to \cref{mainresults}, where we present an overview of the paper's structure and state our main theorems.